TUDelft-books/CSBB-textbook/book/Quarter2/Week2_8.md

 -   Practise the key concepts listed above

-# Group activity of the week
+## Group Activity of the Week

 Finalize the draft of your paper and plan your talk

-# Discussion Questions
+## Discussion Questions

-According to you, what is crucial to make your talk memorable for a mixed audience?\
+-    According to you, what is crucial to make your talk memorable for a mixed audience?
-How have you applied this in your own talk?
+-   How have you applied this in your own talk?

-What have you learned about collaborations in science?
+-    What have you learned about collaborations in science?
 What do you think is most important?

-What do you hope will happen with your research project's results?
+-    What do you hope will happen with your research project's results?

-Who do you think should be interested/excited in the research you've done?
+-    Who do you think should be interested/excited in the research you've done?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group

-Submit draft of your paper

-And submit an outline for your talk.
+Submit draft of your paper and submit an outline for your talk.

-## Individual
+### Individual

 How have your collaboration skills changed over the past 18 weeks, what areas do you want to keep working on?
 What have you identified as most important?

-# References
+## References

 -   [TU
     Present](https://brightspace.tudelft.nl/d2l/le/content/157724/Home):